Description

 Jostaberry (Ribes × nidigrolaria)

-Jostaberry is a vigorous, thornless hybrid between black currant and gooseberry, combining the best in one low-maintenance, productive shrub.
-With care, plants can remain productive for 12–15 years.
-The dark berries are about the size of small gooseberries and offer a tangy-sweet, complex flavour — milder than black currants and less tart than gooseberries — perfect for jams, crumbles, sauces, or savoury condiments for white meat and fish.
+Jostaberry is a vigorous, thornless hybrid of a blackcurrant and a gooseberry, combining the best of both in one low-maintenance, productive shrub.
+With care, plants can remain productive for 12 to 15 years.
+The dark berries are about the size of small gooseberries and have a sharp, tangy-sweet, complex flavour that can develop more sweetness as they ripen and as the plant matures.
+Combining the richness of blackcurrants with the brightness of gooseberries, they’re perfect for jams, crumbles, sauces, or savoury condiments for white meat and fish.

 This self-fertile, deciduous shrub has an upright, thornless habit, typically reaching 2 metres tall and 2 metres wide, making it safe to handle and ideal for home gardens.
 Their upright shape makes them suitable as a soft-fruiting border, informal hedge, or trained as an espalier along a fence or trellis.
 It grows strongly in its first year to establish structure and begins fruiting on two-year-old wood from the second year onward.
 In spring, clusters of small flowers appear along the canes, followed by purplish-black berries in summer, with some continuing into early autumn.
 Pick when berries are fully coloured and come away easily for the best flavour.

 Jostaberries thrive in cool, temperate, and arid climates, particularly where a cold winter allows the plant to enter dormancy.
 Plant in full sun to light shade, with shelter from strong winds to protect young canes and developing fruit.
 In regions with intense heat, providing some afternoon shade can help prevent sunburn on leaves and fruit.
 They prefer rich, well-drained soil (pH 6–6.5), enriched with compost or aged manure.
-Jostaberries perform well in garden beds or raised beds with good drainage.
+Jostaberries thrive in garden beds or raised beds with excellent drainage.

 When to Plant

-Plant bare-rooted Jostaberries in winter, while the plant is dormant.
+Plant bare-rooted Jostaberries from winter through to early spring while the plant is dormant.
 This gives the roots time to establish before spring growth begins.

 Mulching, Fertilising & Watering